AmanShukla15/Sample-landing-page/README.md

 # Sample-website
-Learned how to make Dropdown menu effect on hovering on navbar icons.
+Learned how to make Dropdown menu effect on hovering on navbar icon.
+This website is not responsive.